 April 2020 was a difficult month.
 The first two weeks were characterized by an economic slump that began in March.
 We’ve seen declining consumer confidence, inventory challenges, and an unsettled business climate; all of which is putting pressure on suppliers.

-Meanwhile, customer expectations continue at an all-time high; with buyers expecting easy-to-use eCommerce channels, self-serve digital experiences, detailed product information, and timely customer service.
+Meanwhile, customer expectations continue at an all-time high; with bsuyers expecting easy-to-use eCommerce channels, self-serve digital experiences, detailed product information, and timely customer service.
 As the world faces this uncertain economic future, one thing is certain: B2B sellers are reassessing their eCommerce channel to see if it meets these expectations.

 In the April 2020 roundup, you’ll find the latest news in marketing, customer experience, manufacturing, distribution, and supply chain management.
 Good news does exist!
 Get inspired by case studies of how more and more businesses are making lemonade out of pandemic lemons.